-- Consultation activities specifically targeted to Aboriginal and culturally and linguistically diverse communities; - Involving Aboriginal staff in complaint clinics and complaints involving Aboriginal people; - Providing information on our services in 15 languages on our website, through translated information sheets for the general community and translated simplified information sheets tailored for children and young people.
-All publications are available in alternative formats and can be translated into other languages on request; - Promoting details for Translating and Interpreting Services on the website and in publications for people with English as a second language.
+- Consultation activities specifically targeted to Aboriginal and culturally and linguistically diverse communities; - Involving Aboriginal staff in regional visits and complaints involving Aboriginal people; - Providing information on our services in 17 languages in addition to English on our website, through translated information sheets and posters for the general community and translated simplified information sheets tailored for children and young people.
+All publications are available in alternative formats and can be translated into other languages on request; - Providing the Browsealoud text to speech tool on our Energy and Water Ombudsman website which provides audio and translation of the website; - Promoting details for Translating and Interpreting Services on the website and in publications for people with English as a second language.
 Interpreters and translators are regularly used when resolving complaints; and - Complaints can be written in the person's first language and the Office arranges translators for the incoming complaint and outgoing response and staff use interpreters, either face-to-face or by telephone, when discussing complaints.